-- Assignment 1: Mesh Sensitivity Study.
+Assignment 1: Mesh Sensitivity Study.
 This is an individual piece of coursework.
 This coursework will involve the investigation of the influence of mesh dependence, convergence criteria and physical phenomena on a simulation solution.
-The results of the investigation will be presented in a written report (maximum of 15 pages). - Assignment 2: Design Optimisation.
+The results of the investigation will be presented in a written report (maximum of 15 pages).
+Assignment 2: Design Optimisation.
 This is an individual piece of coursework.
 This coursework will require the student to use simulation tools to optimise the design of a component subject to given criteria.
 The student will also be required to show their understanding of the role that simulation plays in the design process using examples presented within the module.
-This coursework will be presented in a written report (maximum of 20 pages). - Assignment 3: Supplementary Coursework.
+This coursework will be presented in a written report (maximum of 20 pages).
+Assignment 3: Supplementary Coursework.
 This is an individual piece of coursework.
 This coursework will require the student to use simulation tools to investigate and optimise the design of a given device.
 This coursework will be presented in a written report (maximum of 20 pages).

-Moderation approach to main assessment: Universal non-blind double marking

-Assessment Feedback: Individual written feedback will be given using Canvas.
+Moderation approach to main assessment: Universal Non-Blind Double Marking of the whole cohort Assessment Feedback: Individual written feedback will be given using Canvas.
 An overall assessment of the cohort's performance for the coursework will also be published on Canvas.
 Failure Redemption: A supplementary piece of coursework will be set which will form 100% of the mark.
 This assessment will cover the learning outcomes of both coursework 1 & 2.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.
 Available for visiting students.
-The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+EG-M93 Metallurgy and Alloy Design Credits: 10 Session: 2022/23 January-June Pre-requisite Modules: